HaoboXi/SRIE-Net/README.md

 3. **`datasets/`**
    - Contains all Python scripts for loading and preprocessing datasets corresponding to those under `configs/`.
-   - **Key files:**
-     - `ltcc.py`, `prcc.py`, `nkup.py`: define the paths to the masked datasets for LTCC, PRCC, NKUP respectively. **These paths cannot be modified via the `.yml` configs; you must edit them here if needed.**
-     - `make_dataloader.py`: defines data augmentation strategies, how to randomly load data, and how to set random seeds.

 4. **`figs/`**
    - Stores network architecture and framework diagrams.